channingwalton/typeclassopedia/README.md

 Typeclassopedia
 ===============

-My tinkering to understand scalaz and the typeclassopedia.
+My tinkering to understand the typeclassopedia.

 I suggest you start with Functor as it is the simplest class to study, then Applicative, Monad and Semigroup.
 But before you do any of that, you need to understand [typeclasses in scala](http://www.casualmiracles.com/2012/05/03/a-small-example-of-the-typeclass-pattern-in-scala/).